Book Blogger Outreach

 Places we find book bloggers (or they find us):

 All of these sites give writers not only a place to write but also a place to share with other readers and book lovers.
-If a blogger has their own site (self-hosted), then they have to bring traffic to their website.
+If a blogger has their own self-hosted site, then they have to bring traffic to their website.
 If they post on a social media site like Tumblr, it’s easy for other readers to find them and share those posts and for them to be shared again and again.
-Getting bloggers on your side helps not only with your current book, but future book launches as well.
+Getting bloggers on your side helps not only with your current book but future book launches as well.

 You can spend your time and energy running book bloggers down, or have us help you.
-We have hundreds of blogger contacts, from brand new to experienced book bloggers.
-We can do your book marketing outreach for you, and save you time and effort, and guarantee multiple placements of your book on many different platforms.
+We have hundreds of blogger contacts, from brand-new to experienced book bloggers.
+We can do your book marketing outreach for you, save you time and effort, and guarantee multiple placements of your book on many different platforms.